A day in Fairbanks

 Alaska is a big place and the Alaska Railroad is the perfect way to get around so we've put together vacation packages that include rail transportation, tours, and hotels in the most popular, must see destinations.

 Alaska-bound visitors have a good opportunity to see some of North America's biggest mammals along the highways and byways of the North.

-One idea for your Memorial Day Weekend is a trip to the Alaska Wildlife Conservation Center.
-Just 48 miles south of Anchorage on the New Seward Highway, the bear cubs are adorable right now.
+One idea for your Memorial Day Weekend, or any day for that matter, is a trip to the Alaska Wildlife Conservation Center.

-Bears at AWCC (Alaska Wildlife Conservation Center).
-Located 48 miles south of Anchorage, Alaska at Milepost 79 Seward Highway.
+The Alaska Wildlife Conservation Center is located 48 miles south of Anchorage, Alaska at Milepost 79 on the Seward Highway.

 A unique itinerary for Alaska Highway travelers via Canada's Northwest Territories.